emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 *repo-grep* keeps you focused inside Emacs — no context-switching, no distractions.

+For a quick overview, installation instructions, and access to the source code, visit the *repo-grep* GitHub [repository](https://github.com/BHFock/repo-grep).

 [Back to top ↑](#table-of-contents)

 ## 2. Installation & setup